PrecisionRender/SpringArmPlugin/README.md

 using SpringArmPlugin;
 ```

 Now, the SpringArm plugin should be ready to go!

+## Usage

+The `SpringArm` works by shooting a physics cast along its backwards direction.
+If the cast collides with anything, all of the arm's children are moved to the closest point away from the collision.
+The `SpringArm` is implemented as an Actor that can be added to the scene in the same way as any other Actor in Flax Engine.
+You can find it by right clicking your Scene window and going to `New/Physics/Spring Arm` or in the Toolbox window under the `Physics` tab.
 You can use the `SpringArm` like any other Actor in Flax:
 ```cs
 SpringArm _springArm;